Vision+X: A Survey on Multimodal Learning in the Light of Data

 The evaluations for the generative tasks have always been an important aspect to consider.
-Unlike discriminative tasks where the evaluations are relatively more systematic, the quality of generated data is more difficult to analyze.
 We can categorize the existing evaluations metrics based on different taxonomy.
 In this survey, we focus on two criteria for classifying those metrics: whether a metric is subjective or objective, or if a metric is used to measure the general quality of the data or the faithfulness between the generated data and the given input.
 For the first criterion, subjective evaluations often involve human users to assess and rate the quality, while the objective metrics are usually automatically computed without the intervention from humans.
 As for the second criterion, while the evaluation for general quality has been widely considered for unconditional generative setting, the faithfulness is especially important in case of cross-modality generation since we want to synthesize data that well corresponds to the input data (\textit{e.g.}, the generated ambient sound is expected to match the scenario from the video).
 We summarize some commonly adopted metrics for different synthesized data and their features in Table~\ref{tab:metrics}.